Oncade/pong-multiplayer-example/README.md

 The project is designed to let the host player login manually, while a cloned instance automatically logs in as a CPU player.

+This project is based (with permission) on the unity-pong-tutorial project found [here](https://github.com/zigurous/unity-pong-tutorial).

 ---

 ## Features